ltv/standard-version-action/README.md

 ## Inputs

-This action doesn't accept any inputs.
 If you want to change a configuration, create a [versionrc file][].

 ## Example usage